bhisaac/5eFP/5eFP-SRD.md

 (Complete list TBD)

+- Removed backgrounds.
+Backgrounds were more integral when they awarded skill proficiencies.
+Your class determines your starting proficiencies and will attempt to add other proficiencies that your background traditionally offers.
+This is designed to reduce system bloat and complexity.
+The Perks system (TBA) will help bring back background bonuses.
+All background features are getting a facelift and will be included as Perk options.
 - Expertise and similar game features have the Turn keyword.
 When activated, you can add LEVEL to your ability or tool check twice instead of once.
 - Celestials, demons, and devils were removed from the core game rules.
 They can be added back in through a campaign setting handbook.
 Iconic fantasy creatures like the unicorn, pegasus, and couatl are intelligent and magical beasts.
     - Two reasons for this change.